medkhabt/2SATPlanarEmbeddingequivalenceReduction/planning/backlog.md

 ## Week 05/05/25
 - [X] continue reading Hanani-Tutte and montone drawings paper.
 - [X] find some pattern, logic that can be used in an algorithm.
-## Week 12/05/25
+## Week 12/05/25 + Week 18/05/25
-- [ ] Read the more detailed version of  Level planarity-transtivity vs even crossing paper
+- [X] Read the more detailed version of  Level planarity-transtivity vs even crossing paper
-- [ ] Read the more detailed version of Hanani-Tutte and monotone drawing papers
+- [X] Read the more detailed version of Hanani-Tutte and monotone drawing papers
-- [ ] Formulate an Algorithm from 2-SAT to level planar graph.
+- [X] Formulate an Algorithm from 2-SAT to level planar graph. (more like construct a planar graph from a 2sat formula)
+## Week 26/05/25
+- [ ] Understand better the lemma
+- [ ] Draw a planar graph example where we can have the case that leads to the lemma 2.3
 ## Logs
-total : 45:42
+total : 55:51
 total week 1: 12:36
 total week 2: 22:03
 total week 3: 11:03
+total week 4: 10:09

 ### Woche 29-04-2025
 - 29-04-2025: (total 2:20(morning) + 2:31(afternoon)) : 4:51